LanguageMachines/CLIN28_ST_spelling_correction/README.md

 The spelling corrector is not requested to predict the class of the spelling error.
 These classes are marked in order to describe the quality of submissions in more detail.

+To evaluate, run ``clin28-evaluate --ref reference.json --out youroutput.json``, see the next section.

 ## Tools and Installation

 We provide the following tools for validation, evaluation and conversion: